Lafleur 2022 en primeur release 'one of best buys'

 Bordeaux, with its many chateaux and the renowned 1855 Classification, is a leading destination for wine lovers, as well as the bedrock of the fine wine market and a benchmark for winemakers around the world.

-Bordeaux is often carved along its rivers, with the Left Bank on the Atlantic Ocean side of the rivers Gironde and Garonnne and the Right Bank to the right and north of the Dordogne river, which also feeds into the Gironde.
-The area inbetween the rivers is known as Entre Deux Mers – literally, ‘between two seas’ in French.
+Bordeaux is often carved along its rivers, with the left bank on the Atlantic Ocean side of the rivers Gironde and Garonnne, and the right bank to the right and north of the Dordogne river, which also feeds into the Gironde.
+The area in between the rivers is known as Entre Deux Mers – literally, ‘between two seas’ in French.

-The main white grape varieties are Sémillon and Sauvignon Blanc, the former being the foundation of Bordeaux’s sweet wine areas of Sauternes and Barsac.
+The main white varieties are Sémillon and Sauvignon Blanc, the former being the foundation of Bordeaux’s sweet wines of Sauternes and Barsac.